linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 2 Financial Markets/Chapter 09 Correlations and Copulas.md

 # Correlations and Copulas

 Suppose that a company has an exposure to two different market variables.
-In the case of each variable, it gains  $10 million if there is a one-standard-deviation increase and loses$ 10 million if there is a one-standard-deviation decrease.
+In the case of each variable, it gains  \$10 million if there is a one-standard-deviation increase and loses\$ 10 million if there is a one-standard-deviation decrease.
 If changes in the two variables have a high positive correlation, the company's total exposure is very high; if they have a correlation of zero, the exposure is less but still quite large; if they have a high negative correlation, the exposure is quite low because a loss on one of the variables is likely to be offset by a gain on the other.
 This example shows that it is important for a risk manager to estimate correlations between the changes in market variables as well as their volatilities when assessing risk exposures.

 This chapter explains how correlations can be monitored in a similar way to volatilities.
 It also covers what are known as copulas.
 These are tools that provide a way of defining a correlation structure between two or more variables, regardless of the shapes of their probability distributions.
 Copulas have a number of applications in risk management.
 The chapter shows how a copula can be used to create a model of default correlation for a portfolio of loans.
 This model is used in the Basel II capital requirements.